A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Propositions

-\begin{proof} The proof uses notations and results from Seneta's book on non-negative matrices \cite{seneta2006non}.
-Since all matrices there are indexed by $i,j \in \mathbb{N}$, we relabel our mean matrix $M$ according to the relabeling function $\pi$ and denote it $\tilde{M}$.
-The $n$th truncation (the northwestern $n\times n$ submatrix) of $\tilde{M}$ is irreducible for $n \geq L+1$.
-We will denote the $n$th truncation of $\tilde{M}$ by $_{(n)}\tilde{M}$.
+The proof uses notation and results from \cite{seneta2006non}.
+Since all matrices there are indexed by $i,j \in \mathbb{N}$, we relabel our mean matrix $M$ according to the relabeling function $\pi$ and denote it $\widetilde{M}$.
+The relabeling function $\pi$ is a mapping from $\mathbb{Z}$ to $\mathbb{Z}_{+}$ such that